Tornado rips through New Orleans and its suburbs, killing 1

 Rescue workers were searching through the suburban parish for more people in need of assistance, according to Sheriff Jimmy Pohlmann.
 St. Bernard Parish President Guy McInnis said the tornado caused widespread damage throughout the parish.

-The damage comes after other tornadoes spawned by the same storm system hit parts of Texas and Oklahoma, killing one person Monday and causing multiple injuries and widespread damage.
+Other tornadoes spawned by the same storm system had hit parts of Texas and Oklahoma, killing one person Monday and causing multiple injuries and widespread damage.

-In New Orleans, video taken by a local television station Tuesday showed a large black funnel visible in the darkened sky looming among the buildings in the eastern part of the city.
+In New Orleans, local television stations broadcast live images of the storm as it barreled across the region.

 Michelle Malasovich lives in Arabi.
 Initially she had been worried about family that lives in areas north of Louisiana that were also getting hit by bad weather.
 She was texting with her family there when, she said, “All of a sudden the lights started flickering.”